I'm 55 With 10 Years Until Retirement, and I've Made $2 Million on Nvidia Stock. What Do I Do with It Now?

 To show you what I mean, think back to the 1990s tech boom, when Nvidia's closest equivalents were Intel (INTC) and Cisco Systems (CSCO).

 Both companies were critically important to the expansion of the internet.
-There would have never been an internet revolution without Intel's processors and Cisco's switches, routers and other hardware.
+There would never have been an internet revolution without Intel's processors and Cisco's switches, routers and other hardware.

 No one can deny that both Intel and Cisco were cutting-edge companies at the time.
 Both were justifiably well respected.